Resources During Our Current “Normal” – Covid-19

 Have a bed time story read to you by Josh Gad.

 Try out some new recipes for baking and meals and have the kiddos help.

 Follow along during the LIVE drawing with Ben Clanton in “Let’s Draw and Eat Waffles on March 20.”

 Disney Plus is making Frozen 2 available starting March 15th.

 Try a FREE art class with Raising Wonder.

 Lockdown diaries, journaling, time capsules and more fun from GRKIDS.

 Non-germy Out-of-the-House Fun With Kids

 We are limited in where we can or want to go during this time but thankfully it’s starting to get warmer and nicer out each day.
-This means getting outdoors is an option and Lansing has many places to do this.
+This means getting outdoors is an option and Lansing has a few places that are safe to do this.